Agency Commissions Dashboard

 • Drop CSVs anywhere on Inbox.
 Not just the Record Payment button — anywhere on the page triggers the bulk import overlay.

 • Use the bulk pay on payday.
-Check every agent in the Ready tab → one dialog → done.
-Each agent gets their own statement email.
+Check every advisor in the Ready tab → one dialog → done.
+Each advisor gets their own statement email.

 • Sort Suppliers by "Most overdue" monthly to spot pay-lag trends — flag chronic slow payers in your supplier notes.